 Any booking whether confirmed verbally, electronically or in writing is a legally binding contract carrying the following non-negotiable terms and conditions.
 By confirming a booking verbally, electronically or in writing, both ‘The Management’ and ‘The Artiste’ agree to be bound by the following non-negotiable terms and conditions, whether or not a written contract has been signed and returned.

 The following definitions refer both to the Contract and these Terms and Conditions.

 Fool’s Paradise Ltd is the agent, and acts as negotiator between the client and artist.
 Any performer, company or group of performers obtaining work through Fool’s Paradise Ltd (also herein referred to as the ‘agent’) will be known as "the Artiste" and the hirer will be known as "the Management", and will speak on behalf of any other third parties whom they may be representing, including but not limited to the venue, event organisers, event staff, their clients.
-Fool’s Paradise Ltd will hold the copies of the signed contracts on behalf of the Management and the Artiste and will act as the Agent negotiator between both parties.
+Fool’s Paradise Ltd will act as the Agent negotiator between both parties.